Poulenta - Ionian Polenta

 - 1 tablespoon salt

 - 2 cups coarse stone-ground yellow cornmeal preferably organic

 - ½ - 1 cup crumbled Greek feta optional

 Heat 2 tablespoons of the olive oil in a small skillet over medium heat and cook the garlic until

 soft but not browned, about 3 minutes.
 Remove from the heat and set aside.

-stream, keeping the heat high enough so that the water continues to boil.
-Stir the cornmeal with a large, long whisk or wooden spoon the entire time you are pouring it in.
-Once it has been incorporated, pour in cup of the olive oil and add the cooked garlic.
+Once it has been incorporated, pour in the remaining 4 tablespoons of olive oil and add the cooked garlic.
 Reduce the heat to low and keep stirring the mixture until it is thick and creamy, 20 to 30 minutes.
 When the mixture begins to pull away from the pot, it is ready.
 Serve immediately, drizzled with the remaining 2 tablespoons olive oil and the butter, and topped with crumbled feta, if desired.
 You can also whisk some feta into the polenta to make it extra creamy.